abhijith-p-subash/noex-cli/README.md

 noex new Blog
 ```

-Cretae new module in MongoDB or MYSQL
+Create new module in MongoDB or MYSQL

 ```bash
 noex generate module-name